The simulation scalability problem: why behavioral verification falls short

 The manual setup burden

 Every simulation requires explicit, manual configuration.
-There is no "simulate everything" button.
+There is no 'simulate everything' button.
 For each analysis, an engineer must isolate the circuit of interest from the larger schematic, define the input conditions and stimulus, select or verify appropriate component models, configure the analysis type and parameters, run the simulation, and interpret the results in the context of the design intent.

 Under real project timelines, this is simply not feasible.
 Engineers must triage.
 They simulate the circuits they judge to be most critical or most uncertain, and they leave the rest to manual review, engineering judgment, or hope [6].
 The decision about what to simulate and what to skip is itself an exercise in risk assessment that receives little formal attention in most design processes.